- Medical Professionalism

 - Exploring why we should care about managing finite resources and responsible health care decision-making.

-- Understanding the perspectives and roles of various parties in health care in fixing the problems of waste and unnecessary cost.
+- Understanding the perspectives and roles of various parties in health care in fixing the problems of unnecessary treatment.
 What are the concrete strategic actions of patient/consumer groups, specialty societies, professional regulators, payers/purchasers and the government in responsible health care decision-making?

 - Recognizing the potential intended and unintended consequences of improving decision-making.
 Would some approaches to better decision-making be better than others for underserved populations and vulnerable populations?
 How can we proactively serve these populations?